cyberark/conjur/apidocs/src/host_factory.md

 ### Create Host Factory tokens [POST]

 Creates one or more tokens which can be used to bootstrap host identity.
 Responds with a JSON document containing the tokens and their restrictions.

+If the tokens are created with a CIDR restriction, Conjur will only accept them from the whitelisted IP ranges.

 **Required permissions:**

 Must have *execute* permission on the specified Host Factory.

 #### Example with `curl` and `jq`

-Suppose your account is `mycorp`, your host factory is called `hf-db` and you want to create two tokens which are only usable by local addresses `127.0.0.1` and `127.0.0.2`, expiring at "2017-08-04T22:27:20+00:00".
+Suppose your account is `mycorp`, your host factory is called `hf-db` and you want to create two tokens, each of which which are usable only by local addresses `127.0.0.1` and `127.0.0.2`, expiring at "2017-08-04T22:27:20+00:00".

 ```bash
 curl --request POST \